You'll be warmly welcomed to the town of Coleambally!

 Lions Park, at the entrance to town, is an ideal spot for a refreshing break with a gas BBQ, amenities and an excellent playground for children.

 John McInnes Square in Brolga Place was constructed in 1988 as a Bicentennial project.
-The pergola is local red gum timber covered with wisteria.
+The pergola is made from local red gum timber covered with wisteria.
 Modern public toilets are located here along with plenty of seating and a barbecue.
 Children can also have a blast at the highly visible Skate Park.

 Brolga Place is the retail centre.
 Banking services, an IGA supermarket, butcher, post office, newsagent, a niche fabric haberdashery specialising in quilting and craft supplies, hair salon, coffee shops, and a picture framing and giftware business provide interest.
 There is a pharmacy, accounting and legal service providers.
 You'll also find a great range of places to eat.